usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Blue Veil_, by Lucy Railton
 - _The Crying Nudes_, by The Crying Nudes
+- _Cavalcade_, by black midi
+- _lucre_, by Dean Blunt, Elias Rønnenfelt
 - _Like A Ribbon_, by John Glacier
-- _departures, wonders & tears_, by Florence Sinclair

 </details>